SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 * Low vocal weight ➡️ ♀️ more feminine
 * High vocal weight ➡️ ♂️ more masculine

-There are however, many female voices with medium to heavy vocal weight.
+There are however, many female voices with medium or even heavy vocal weight relative to typical feminine levels.
 Some examples include [imawonder](/wiki/pages/voice-examples/#imawonder) and [39daph](/wiki/pages/voice-examples/#daph).
 The important thing that makes this possible is most likely [microbehaviours](/wiki/pages/microbehaviours/) and potentially different ways/mechanisms of affecting the perception of vocal weight.

 Even though it's possible to have a feminine voice with medium or high vocal weight and even at a low pitch, it's extremely difficult until we have more control.